 Special Rapporteur on the implications for human rights of the environmentally sound management and disposal of hazardous substances and wastes

 Marcos A. Orellana is the current Special Rapporteur on hazardous substances and wastes (i.e. toxics).
 The Special Rapporteur is an independent expert appointed by the Human Rights Council and undertakes the following main tasks:

 - Conduct research and analysis to be presented in separate thematic reports to the Human Rights Council and the General Assembly;

 - Undertake country visits and reporting on the situation in those countries in relation to the concerns of the mandate;

 - Send letters to governments, business enterprises and other relevant entities regarding the actual or potential exposure of people to hazardous substances and wastes, and other related implications, such as those related to the lack of information, participation and access to remedies.

-Mary Lawlor is the current Special Rapporteur on the Situation of Human Rights Defenders with the following mandate:
+Ian Fry is the first Special Rapporteur on the promotion and protection of human rights in the context of climate change with the following mandate:

 Pedro Arrojo-Agudo is the Special Rapporteur on the human rights to safe drinking water and sanitation with the following mandate: